Fun end-of-term maths activities 2026: Games, Puzzles and Classroom Ideas

-Single-player puzzles and games
+Single-player maths puzzles and games

 This year's highlights include: